strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

 * Identify and apply simple principles of movement to build mechanisms.
 * Play with kinetic and potential energy, making connections between how it is generated, stored, moved and can be transformed
-* Gain better understanding of mechanisms and design by reverse-engineering existing inventions
+* Gain a better understanding of mechanisms and design by reverse-engineering existing inventions

 # Preparation